 How to Apply

-The Research Process Manager will provide leadership and support the sponsored projects activities in the department of Biomedical Engineering Department (BME)—a dual school department with faculty holding primary appointments in both the Medical School and the College of Engineering.
-BME has recently established a faculty research administration advisory committee to help us build and deploy a system of responsive pre- and post-award services, with an aim for solid stewardship and planning, to serve the support needs of our growing faculty cohort on the Medical School side of the department.
+The Research Process Manager will provide leadership and support the sponsored projects activities in the School for Environment and Sustainability (SEAS).
+This position will be responsible for continuing to build efficient pre- and post-award services, with an aim for solid stewardship and planning, to serve the support needs of SEAS faculty.

 Job openings are posted for a minimum of seven calendar days.
 This job may be removed from posting boards and filled anytime after the minimum posting period has ended.

 The University of Michigan is an equal opportunity/affirmative action employer.